spatialnetworkslab/homelocator/README.md

 ```

 ## Other algorithms for home location estimation
+### Based on passive positioning data
+- [Rein Ahas et al.]: to develop and to test the model for determining meaningful locations of mobile phone users as locations of homes and work-places using passive mobile positioning data and anchor point model.
+Passive mobile positioning data is secondary data concerning the location of call activities or handovers in network cells that is automatically stored in the memory of service providers.
+- [Pilleriine Kamenjuk et al.]: mapping changes of residence using data from passive mobile positioning and an anchor point model to better understanding long-term mobility.
+The study concludes that the modst important considerations in monitoring change of residence using passive mobile position data include the continuity of the time-series data, the varing structure of the mobile tower network and the diversified nature of human mobility.

 ### Based on social network
 - [Shiori Hironaka et al.]: Analyze the function of network-based home location estimation with iteration while using the social network based on following relationship on Twitter
   - **Spatial Label Propagation (SLP)**: a way of applying the home location estimation method using the labels of the adjacent nodes iteratively